 I barely saw anything, and barely moved.
 I froze.
 I’d been playing cricket for 30 or more years, had scored a good share of runs in that time, but nothing saved me that day.
 Castled.
 First up.
 Good nut.
 Cue trudge back to the pavilion.
 As I walked off, I think I knew that my eyes had gone, my reflexes has gone, and golf was going to be the pastime from now on!

 I now coach my son’s Under 13 team, and yesterday they lost to a very powerful, all conquering team of older lads.
 They tried as hard as they could, but for the team as a whole, the gulf was too wide.
 They’d not been close to being bowled out all year, but yesterday they were knocked over collectively for less than one of the players had scored individually in a recent game.
 They will be stronger for it the next time.

-If you can going to win these micro moments of importance, in a negotiation, a sales call, a board room, live on TV or on stage or in sports, you need to practice, and put yourself under pressure during practice.
+If you can going to win these micro moments of importance, in a negotiation, a sales call, a board room, live on TV or on stage or in sports, you need to practice, practice, practice and put yourself under pressure during practice.

 People say to me (which is very nice of them) that I ‘own the stage’ or am a ‘natural speaker’ when I am doing a presentation or moderating a panel discussion.
 Believe me, at school, I would go bright red if the teacher so much as looked in my direction.
 I was a geeky, awkward and slightly overweight 12 and 13 year old, not very confident, a bit shy and hated any attention in class.

 This other cricketing memory from that time, 40 years ago one English summer, pretty much sums it up…